kyutc/apachepatchy/RESEARCH.md

     * Encapsulate the old hash with a new, stronger hash.
 (This is not standard nor recommended by security professionals)
     * Assign each imported user a new temporary one-time-use password using the XenForo password hashing method, and require setting a new password upon login

+  * Horizontal and Vertical Privilege Escalation
+    * Description: Accessing another non-root user with sudo access allows transforming horizontal privilege escalation into vertical privilege escalation if their password becomes known.
+This is possible because the user abronsius was given far more access than it should have, in addition to the user hosting a vulnerable web server.
+    * Mitigations:
+      * Use setuid to run specified commands as other users/root.
+(Not recommended)
+      * Limit sudo access to only the actions the specific user requires.
+    * Solutions:
+      * Do not install or use sudo.
+      * Do not give sudo access to users running services such as HTTP.
+      * Limit user accounts to one task; a user should not be running a web server while also being a personal access account.

+  * Unencrypted Sensitive Data At Rest
+    * Description: Database login information is contained in a file which could be read and expose the plaintext password.
+    * Mitigations:
+      * Set access permissions on `src/config.php` to 0400 to ensure only the www-data user has read access to it.
+      * Run php-fpm as a separate user from NGINX so that NGINX cannot have read permission of the .php files.
+      * Use an environment variable to pass the password to PHP.
+An attacker would require RCE as the php-fpm process to read it.
+      * Encrypt the file.
+Cache the unencrypted file in memory only.
+    * Solutions:
+      * Solutions require code modifications to create alternate means of authentication and are therefore not practical in most cases.

 ### Technical details for vBulletin imported users
 Before the user logs into a newly-imported account, the database will look like this:
 ```